konpapp/curly-spoon/README.md

   Stopwatch providing the duration between intervals.

 webpost.cs:
-  Representation of a public post on a website, where one can upvote, downvote and see status.
+  Representation of a public post in a website, where one can upvote, downvote and see status.

 workflow_engine.cs:
   Representation of a workflow engine for a defined set of activities for video or picture editing.